AchrafHafsaoui/teamprojekt-backend/backend/teamprojekt_backend/README.md

    smaller than 20%.
 2. Bus needs to match the bus type necessary for the trip (standard, articulated)
 3. the charging station.
 It is not possible to charge buses at any other level between 0 and 150 kW.
    An additional power consumption occurs during the preconditioning time.
 This is the electrical heating of the bus before it leaves the depot.
-It is assumed that the bus needs to heat for X minutes( 2hours at -15degree temp in the article ) prior to its departure if it was parked at the depot for longer than two hours
+It is assumed that the bus needs to heat for X minutes( 2hours at -15degree temp and 15 mins at 28degree ) prior to its departure if it was parked at the depot for longer than two hours

 Charging and preconditioning: